andrewmpierce/andrewmpierce.github.io/_posts/05-09-2015-Biking-and-The-Iron-Yard-so-far.md

 It's officially been a week at The Iron Yard and so far it's been a great experience.
 I've been learning an immense amount and putting in a lot of work, and it's all been incredibly enjoyable.
-Whenever I'm programming and working through a tough problem, I feel like I'm on Adderrall, even though I haven't taken anything.
+Whenever I'm programming and working through a tough problem, I feel like I've taken Adderall, even though I haven't been anywhere near the stuff.
 I'm incredibly focused and block out everything that's going on in our lab space very easily.
 I feel as though I've never been so focused on any task before.
 I guess thats what happens when you enjoy doing something?